readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 images are found on our `Docker Hub repository`_, the source comes from our `container image repo`_.

+.. note:: The size of the Docker images is around 5 to 9 GB.

 To get started using Docker for build environments, you'll need to pull down at least one build image.
 For example, to pull down our latest image::